Best Black Friday deals 2020: Argos, John Lewis, Currys, Amazon and more

 Are Black Friday deals real?

-Yes – as mad and rushed as the flash sales they mean, the deals are agreed beforehand between brands and retailers and completely real.
+Yes – as mad and rushed as the flash sales may seem, the deals are agreed beforehand between brands and retailers and are completely real.

 Many deals are for a limited time only – such as Amazon’s Lightning deals – or until stocks last, so you’ll have to stay alert or risk missing out on some of the very best offers.